-Keywords: Fish assemblage, Taxonomic composition, Diversity indices, Seasonal variation, Sologo lake, Ivory Coast
+Keywords: Fish assemblage, Species composition, Diversity indices, Seasonal variation,

 INTRODUCTION

-Inland waters are of great importance for human activities such as domestic, agricultural, fishing and industrial activities, hence their irreplaceable economic value (Gleick, 1993).
+Inland waters are of great importance for human activities such as domestic, agricultural, fishing and industrial activities, hence their irreplaceable economic value (Gleick, 1993; Lynch et al., 2017; Vijayan, 2024).
 Thus, water appears an essential element in the development of a country due to its many advantages (Groga, 2012).
 The dam lakes in northern Ivory Coast were initially made for agropastoral activities (Cecchi et al., 2007).
 However, over the years, these lakes have also begun to play a crucial role in the diversification of local economic activities, particularly through fishing, which helps to supply local populations with animal protein.
 This activity generates jobs, particularly through the processing and marketing of fishery products (Kien et al., 2017).
-However, the destruction of habitats and ecosystems and various sources of overexploitation, due to human action, deteriorate fish biodiversity (Dejoux, 1978).
+The destruction of habitats and ecosystems and various sources of overexploitation, due to human action, deteriorate fish biodiversity (Dejoux, 1978).
 In addition, Daget (1988) and Laë (1994) show that overexploitation is due to the high rate of population growth causing an increased demand for proteins.

 This overexploitation could lead to a change in the structure of the ichthyological fauna, through a regression or even disappearance of species (Gourène et al., 1999).
 In addition, Vanga et al. (2002) believe that over-intensive fishing modifies biodiversity in favor of less popular species.
 To address this problem, Gascuel (2009) proposes the ecosystem approach to fisheries as an application of the principles of sustainable development to the field of resource and ecosystem exploitation (Koudou et al., 2020).
 The implementation of such an approach requires recent and reliable scientific data on the water course concerned.
 This work is part of a series of studies consisting of setting up a database on the ichthyological population of the Korhogo dam lakes, considered to be in a situation of overexploitation by Koudou et al. (2020).